Approval Date: 2014-10-16

 The Vice-President (Administration and Finance) through the Director of Human Resources

 To support a climate of respect in the workplace where individuals or groups of individuals are free from harassment and discrimination; to promote awareness and create an understanding of what is considered harassment; to provide a mechanism to have harassment concerns and complaints addressed and eliminated from the workplace and learning environment; and to respond to Memorial University’s responsibility under the Newfoundland and Labrador Human Rights Act, SNL 2010.

 All employees of the University

-Memorial University has a separate Sexual Harassment Policy.
+Memorial University has a separate Sexual Harassment and Sexual Assault policy.

-Complainant – An employee who believes that he/she has been subjected to harassment who seeks recourse pursuant to this Policy.
+Complainant - An employee who believes that they have been subjected to harassment who seeks recourse pursuant to this Policy.

 Complaint - A written statement of allegation concerning harassment by a complainant seeking recourse pursuant to this Policy.

 Concern - A situation which is of concern to an employee regarding harassment and which the employee wishes to resolve informally and expeditiously.